 Mriganka Singh (b.
 1999, India) is a visual artist and researcher whose work bridges the sacred and the everyday.
-She uses materials like hemp paper, papyrus, and wood, which reference ancient manuscripts, and draws with common pens and pencils.
-This process-driven research, filled with repetition, is her way of exploring history, memory and sacred philosophies like Karma Yoga, Tantric geometry and cosmology.
+Her process-driven research, filled with repetition, is her way of exploring history, memory and sacred philosophies like Karma Yoga, Tantric geometry and cosmology.

 Based in New Delhi, her work seeks to uncover the threads that connect lost histories to the current flow of information.
 Her drawings and prints become a site for this exploration, revealing how ancient wisdom is transformed in our modern world.

-Mriganka holds a BCrA in Digital Media Art from the Srishti Institute of Art, Design and Technology and an MFA in Drawing from the University of the Arts London.
+Mriganka holds an MFA in Drawing from the University of the Arts London and a BCrA in Digital Media Art from the Srishti Institute of Art, Design and Technology.

 Mriganka Singh (b.
 1999, India) is a visual artist and researcher whose work bridges the sacred and the everyday.
-She uses materials like hemp paper, papyrus, and wood, which reference ancient manuscripts, and draws with common pens and pencils.
-This process-driven research, filled with repetition, is her way of exploring history, memory and sacred philosophies like Karma Yoga, Tantric geometry and cosmology.
+Her process-driven research, filled with repetition, is her way of exploring history, memory and sacred philosophies like Karma Yoga, Tantric geometry and cosmology.

 Based in New Delhi, her work seeks to uncover the threads that connect lost histories to the current flow of information.
 Her drawings and prints become a site for this exploration, revealing how ancient wisdom is transformed in our modern world.

-Mriganka holds a BCrA in Digital Media Art from the Srishti Institute of Art, Design and Technology and an MFA in Drawing from the University of the Arts London.
+Mriganka holds an MFA in Drawing from the University of the Arts London and a BCrA in Digital Media Art from the Srishti Institute of Art, Design and Technology.

 Artist Statement